-Nine of the 10 most valued Indian companies suffered a combined erosion of Rs 1.6 lakh crore in market valuation last week, with Reliance Industries Ltd. taking the biggest knock.
+Eight of the 10 most valued Indian listed firms saw a combined erosion of Rs 89,535 crore in market valuation last week with State Bank of India emerging as the biggest drag.

-In the order of top 10 firms, TCS was at the number one position, followed by RIL, HDFC Bank, HUL, ITC, HDFC, Infosys, SBI, Kotak Mahindra Bank and ICICI Bank.
+In the ranking of top ten firms, TCS was at the number one ranking, followed by RIL, HDFC Bank, HUL, HDFC, Infosys, ITC, Kotak Mahindra Bank, SBI and ICICI Bank.